dongnhut/ruby-rails-interview-questions/README.md

 - When is Rails a good choice for a project?
 - What are some of the drawbacks of Rails?
 - What are Form Objects?
 Why are they useful?
 Where would you use them?
+- What are Query Objects?
+Why are they useful?
+Where would you use them?

 # Meta